aptos-labs/aptogotchi/README.md

 This dApp will be used as an educational demo hosted on [Aptos Learn](https://learn.aptoslabs.com/).

+You can find more instructions about the Move contract in move/README.md.

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).